-Canon T3i versus Canon T5
+Canon T3i vs T5

-The Canon EOS Rebel T3i (called Canon 650D in some regions) and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were announced, respectively, in February 2011 and February 2014.
+The Canon EOS Rebel T3i (called Canon 600D in some regions) and the Canon EOS Rebel T5 (labelled Canon 1200D in some countries) are two digital cameras that were officially introduced, respectively, in February 2011 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 17.9 megapixels.

-Body comparison: Canon T3i vs Canon T5
+Body comparison: Canon T3i vs T5

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5 is somewhat smaller (2 percent) than the Canon T3i.
 Moreover, the T5 is markedly lighter (16 percent) than the T3i.
 In this context, it is worth noting that neither the T3i nor the T5 are weather-sealed.

-|Canon T3i»||133 mm||100 mm||80 mm||570 g||440||no||2011||599||discont.||check|
+|Canon T3i»||133 mm||100 mm||80 mm||570 g||440||n||Feb 2011||599||-||Canon T3i|

-|Canon T5 (⇒ lft)||130 mm||100 mm||78 mm||480 g||500||no||2014||449||discont.||check|
+|Canon T5«||130 mm||100 mm||78 mm||480 g||500||n||Feb 2014||449||-||Canon T5|

-Sensor comparison: Canon T3i vs Canon T5
+Sensor comparison: Canon T3i vs T5

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.